Best places to visit in Cairo | Things to do in Cairo

 Related post: The ultimate guide to traveling to Egypt

-The Cairo tower is one of the best places to visit in Cairo.
+The Cairo tower is one of the places to visit in Cairo.
 It is the tallest structure in Egypt and the whole of North Africa with 187 metres and 90 floors.
-The tower has elevator so you shouldn’t be worried about taking all those stairs.
+The tower has an elevator so you shouldn’t be worried about taking all those stairs.
 It is sometimes considered by some people to be the second most famous site in Cairo after the Pyramids of Giza.

 The best time to visit the Cairo tower is in the evening as it’s the best place to catch a sunset and see the beautiful lights of cairo city.
 Like the Cairo citadel, the Cairo tower offers a 360 degrees views over Cairo city except that it only gets better.